What does a dehumidifier do, its pros and cons

 Understanding Dehumidifiers: Benefits, Drawbacks, and How They Work

-A dehumidifier is an appliance that reduces the level of moisture in the air by extracting water to improve the overall indoor air quality.
-Controlling indoor humidity is very important for your health and home.
-According to research, the recommended ideal humidity level for your home should be between 40%-60%.
-Excess humidity can potentially cause many issues for your health and home.
-Humidity is common during spring and summer months when there is more moisture in the air.
+A dehumidifier is an appliance that reduces the moisture level in the air by extracting water to improve indoor air quality.
+Controlling indoor humidity is important for your health and home.
+According to research, the recommended indoor humidity level for your home should be between 40% and 60%.
+Excess humidity can cause many problems for your health and home.
+Humidity is common during spring and summer when there is more moisture in the air.

 How Do Dehumidifiers Work?

-A dehumidifier works by removing excess moisture and humidity from the air.
-While humidity levels can vary due to changing seasons, weather, energy use, air circulation, and other factors, most experts agree that keeping the relative humidity level between 30 percent and 50 percent is a good goal, with 45 percent being best for comfort and health.
-According to Consumer Reports, humidity levels above 50 percent can host dust mites, mildew, and mold, which triggers allergies and other health problems.
+A dehumidifier works by removing excess moisture from the air.
+While humidity levels can vary due to changing seasons, weather, energy use, air circulation, and other factors, most experts agree that keeping the relative humidity level between 30 percent and 50 percent is a good target, with 45 percent being best for comfort and health.
+According to Consumer Reports, humidity levels above 50 percent can harbor dust mites, mildew, and mold, which can trigger allergies and other health problems.

 Types of Dehumidifiers